mhbeals/mhwood.github.io/histories/hndm.md

 Direct access to the OCR and image files is not available.
 Open access PDFs cannot can be printed.
-Digital content cannot be incorporated into any digital platform or application without prior authorization by the HNDM.
+Digital content cannot be incorporated into any digital platform or application without prior authorisation by the HNDM.

 ## Suggested Citation